I'm Jessica. I lose my keys every day, I love Instagram dance parties, and I take a lot of pictures of food!

 At Spiffy Eats we host workshops, we have VIP photography lunch meetups, we share wellness centered recipes, we even share advice on balanced living.
 But, most importantly we are a community!
 A community of wellness-centered food photographers who want to be better at what they love.
 Who want to change the world with simple, creative photos that inspire those around them to live their healthiest life.
 We are creative, food loving individuals who come together to support and encourage one another.

+My mission is to help wellness advocates & wellness professionals take beautiful photos of food so they can gain more clients and make a big difference in the world.
 I am so happy to have you along for the ride!
 Join the spiffy eats community!